pjbaudin/practicalJS_todos/README.md

 add toggleCompleted function to change the completion properties to the opposite of what it is

 Run basic test to demonstrate operation

+## todo_v5

+Modify displayTodos:
+- function to loop over the items in the todos array
+- add conditional statement to print message if the todo list is empty
+- print whether the task is completed or not